 The state’s overall goals for the use of the funds;

 A description of how the state will consider the potential impact of the actions on air quality in areas that bear a disproportionate share of the air pollution burden within its jurisdiction;

 The categories of eligible mitigation actions that the state anticipates will be appropriate to achieve these goals and an estimate of the percentage of funds to be spent on each of these actions; and

 A description of the range of emissions benefits that would be realized by implementation of the actions identified in the Mitigation Plan.

 The Department published a draft Beneficiary Mitigation Plan for public comment on July 17, 2019, for a period of thirty (30) days.
-All public comments must be submitted via email to VWMitigation@FloridaDEP.govby 5:00 PM EST, Friday, August 16, 2019.
-At that time, the Department will consider all public comments and then finalize the plan for submittal to the Trustee.
-The draft Beneficiary Mitigation Plan is not a formal solicitation for project proposals.
-To download a copy of the draft Beneficiary Mitigation Plan, please select the following link: Florida's Draft Beneficiary Mitigation Plan.
+The Department considered all public comments and then finalized the plan for submittal to the Trustee.
+To download a copy of the submitted Beneficiary Mitigation Plan, please select the following link: Florida's Beneficiary Mitigation Plan.

 Diesel Emissions Reduction Act - DERA